 2.7.1) The Bill of lading or Airway bill

-The pictures below are example of Bill of Lading, with the details of each information written on:
+The pictures below are examples of Bill of Lading, with the details of each piece of information written on:

 2.7.2) The original invoice

-The original invoice will be used by the HMRC to ensure that the products you’re importing in your shipment are corresponding to the one you declared through your import declaration.
+The original invoice will be used by the HMRC to ensure that the products you’re importing in your shipment are corresponding to the ones you declared through your import declaration.

 2.7.3) The packing list

 The packing list is a document describing all the products you’re importing.
-The HS code, weight and number of each items are described in that document.
-If you’re importing dangerous goods to the UK, the MSDS data sheet and the international code of the good must be precised.
+The HS code, weight, and a number of each item are described in that document.
+If you’re importing dangerous goods to the UK, the MSDS data sheet and the international code of the goods must be precise.

 2.7.4) Certificate of Origin

 Like the Bill of Lading, the certificate of origin is one of the most important documents for import and export businesses.
 If you want to benefit from the GSP tariff treatment, you must show the CO to the UK customs in order to prove that your goods were “made in Vietnam”.
 This certificate must be issued by a Vietnamese government agency and be signed by your manufacturer.
 Of course, you must check that the manufacturer is able to provide such documents, before purchasing goods from him if you want to benefit of the GSP.